Allergy to Chemicals caused my Dermatitis

 Who Gets Atopic Dermatitis?

-Atopic dermatitis is most common in babies and children.
-But it can happen to anyone.
-People who live in cities and dry climates may be more likely to get this disease.
+Atopic dermatitis is most common in babies and children, though it can affect people of all ages.
+Those living in cities and dry climates may be more prone to developing this condition.

 Medications